 Do you think it is possible to create Web Design 3.0 using only one tool?
 Yes, but it is difficult.
 It is like using a one-wheel bike.
 It is easy with two wheels working together, like in a bicycle.

 The new tools will have features of both web design and webmaster tools.
-It is the intersection blue area in the picture below.
+At that, the support for responsive web design is a must.
+Web Design 3.0 builders are in the intersection blue area in the picture below.

 The intersection of markets for web designers and webmasters